fer1035/pypi-s3streamer/src/README.rst

 Overview
 --------

 A frontend module to upload files to AWS S3 storage.
 The module supports large files as it chunks them into smaller sizes and recombines them into the original file in the specified S3 bucket.
-The module employs multiprocessing, and there is the option of specifying the size of each chunk as well as how many chunks to send in a single run.
+It employs multiprocessing, and there is the option of specifying the size of each chunk as well as how many chunks to send in a single run.
 The defaults are listed in **Optional Arguments** below.

 Prerequisites
 -------------